If you had to show on a spread sheet how you spent your time, what would you consider now that you had not previously?

 Would it affect your planning for this new week?

 Would you re-consider the value of the coming days, the approaching moments?

 The President of the United States has the same twenty four hour period to accomplish things as you do.

 No one gets extra time for wise time management.

-I have always considered time valuable, but as the years behind me increase, and the potential years ahead of me decrease, I have become even more sensitive to time and my planning of it.
+Having always considered time valuable, as the years behind me increase, and the years ahead of me decrease, I have become even more sensitive to time and my planning of it.